 Sifting through stock photos can be a real drag – trust me, I get it.
 But I believe it’s always worth it to find photos that are curated to match your brand.
 A moodboard can be especially helpful in your search, so don’t forget to pull it out as a reference!
 Remembering the vibe and tone of your dream aesthetic will definitely help you build a similar one in your stock photos.
 (I love Pexels and Unsplash for sourcing photos)

-Stock photos driving you crazy?
+Stock photos driving you crazy and want to avoid potential branding mistakes because of them?
 Maybe it’s time for a brand photo shoot!
 A brand photographer can offer you months of content in just one shoot – and it can be exactly what you want to share on social media.
 In my experience, it’s easier to create content around photos that have captured your real products, employees, and space.

 Mistake #8: changing your brand again after a few months.